qlik-oss/core-website/README.md

 We use the prefix `qliktive-` to make it clear that these components are specific for Qliktive use cases.

 ## Qlik Elastic Testing Strategy
-Components, microservices, and the example use-case implementations are subject to the [Qlik Elastic Testing Strategy](./docs/testing-strategy.md).
+Components, microservices, and the example use case implementations are subject to the [Qlik Elastic Testing Strategy](./docs/testing-strategy.md).